What's Up With WordPress December Edition: 800K Sites Still Affected by SEO Plugin

 1 min 06 sec read

-December 23, 2021There's always something up with WordPress these days that we might as well cover a story on them every week.
+December 23, 2021There's always something up with WordPress these days, so much so, that we might as well cover a story on them every week.
 This time, over 800 thousand WordPress sites are still impacted by a critical and flawed SEO plugin.

 It's about to get technical, but here's what happened and what was affected.

-Earlier in December, it was discovered that more than 3 million WordPress sites had this very popular All-in-One SEO plugin installed.
+Earlier in December, it was discovered that more than 3 million WordPress sites had a very popular "All-in-One" SEO plugin installed.
 The plugin had two critical security vulnerabilities that could've exposed all those sites to takeover attacks.

 Here's what makes these two vulnerabilities dangerous.

-All it requires is someone with low-level permissions like being a Subscriber to commit an attack.
-"Subscribers," by the way, is a WordPress user role just like these other roles: Contributor, Author, Editor, and Administrator.
+All it requires is someone with low-level permissions like being a "Subscriber" to commit an attack.
+Subscribers, by the way, are a WordPress user role just like these other roles: Contributor, Author, Editor, and Administrator.

 Subscribers can comment on WordPress articles and make changes to their profiles.
-But hackers found a way to exploit this vulnerability by injecting code that cracks the password (SQL Injection attack) in the backend login page of a WordPress site.
+Hackers found a way to exploit this vulnerability by injecting code that cracks the password (SQL Injection Attack) in the backend login page of a WordPress site.

-Having plugin problems like this isn't something that a WebFindYou user has to worry about.
+Having plugin problems like this isn't something WebFindYou users have to worry about.

 So, if you're a WordPress user, consider making the switch right now.